cypof/objectfabric/index.md

 <img class="real-time" src="/images/real-time.png"/>

-OF provides types, like map, array, or counter, for which it can represent and send changes automatically, when instances are updated by application code.

-If the demo gods allow, this should show live data.
+If the demo gods allow this should show a live example.
 It fetches an array of numbers and adds a callback to listen for changes.
-Server code is a simple loop that updates array items.
-Changed items are represented, e.g. "index i = x", applied on the client, and trigger the callback.
+When server code updates a number, OF represents the change, e.g. "index i = x", and send it.
+On the client, the array is updated and the callback triggers.

 <table>
   <tr>